brpaz/my-linux-setup/README.md

 * [Graphviz](https://www.graphviz.org/) - Graph Visualization Software
 * [Inkscape](https://inkscape.org/) - Design tool
 * [Avvie](https://flathub.org/apps/details/com.github.taiko2k.avvie) - A simple tool cropping and downsizing images.
 Suitable for avatars or cropping photos for use as desktop wallpapers.
 Convert PNG to JPG.
 Export in one click to your Pictures folder.
+* [Color Picker](https://flathub.org/apps/details/nl.hjdskes.gcolor3) - Choose colors from the picker or the screen

 ---
 ### Sound & Video